andyweaves/dlt-pii-firewall/README.md

    * They have been scanned for PII
    * That PII has either been found or not found
    * Where PII has been found, add a customisable comment to the column it was found in
-7. In order to set this up to run,
+7. In order to get this to run straight after our DLT pipeline, we're going to create a multi task Job (see the docs for [AWS](https://docs.databricks.com/data-engineering/jobs/index.html), [Azure](), [GCP]()

 ## Firewall Rules

-The (pii_firewall_rules.json)[expectations/pii_firewall_rules.json] file is the main way that you can customise the behaviour of how the detection/redaction/tagging of data works.
+The [pii_firewall_rules.json](expectations/pii_firewall_rules.json) file is the main way that you can customise the behaviour of how the detection/redaction/tagging of data works.
 Within the file you'll notice a number of rules defined as follows:

 ```
 "name": "",